IHDE-Alliance/ISTP_metadata/docs/source/03_metadata-global-attributes.md

 Global attributes are used to provide information about the dataset as an entity and about the individual files composing the datasets.
 Together with the variables and variable attributes, the global attributes make the data correctly and independently usable by someone not connected with the instrument team, and hence a good archive product.
 The global attributes are also used by the Coordinated Data Analysis Web ([CDAWeb)](https://cdaweb.gsfc.nasa.gov/) data browsing and retrieval system hosted by SPDF, and by other data display and analysis software such as [AutoPlot](https://autoplot.org) and [SPEDAS](https://spedas.org/).

 The required, recommended, and optional global attributes are listed in the table below.
 See [Global Attribute Definitions](#global-attribute-definitions) for the full set of defined global attributes in alphabetical order; however, note that global attributes in a file can be listed in any order.
-Also note that the attribute names are case sensitive, and the names of the ISTP global attributes must match the case **exactly as shown**.
-Additional global attributes may be defined, but their **names must start with a letter and contain letters, numbers, and underscore character but no other special characters.** Though attribute names are case-sensitive, the names must not be distinguished by case only.
+Also note that the attribute names are case-sensitive, and the names of the ISTP global attributes must match the case **exactly as shown**.
+Additional global attributes may be defined, but their **names must start with a letter and contain letters, numbers, and the underscore character but no other special characters **.** Though attribute names are case-sensitive, the names must not be distinguished by case only.

 All ISTP global attributes are of character data type (CDF_CHAR) in the CDF file format.
 Since the CDF format allows multiple entries for global attributes, with each ISTP global attribute entry being a 1-D array of CDF_CHAR (a string), this allows storing a 1-D array of strings in a global attribute. **Note** that these multiple entries for an ISTP global attribute in the CDF format correspond to a 1-D array of string data type in the **netCDF-4** format.